 - Having one pupil use the coloured brick scale above to score another pupil’s performance

 - Asking them to present constructive feedback to one another so that they can improve their group’s performance during the next lesson

 Language Arts Extension

-- Have your students meet someone who works in the farming industry and find out if they use similar tools.
-Ask them to compare this life hack scale with the real instruments farmers use in their fields.
+- Have your pupils meet someone who works in the farming industry and find out whether they use similar tools.
+Ask them to compare this life hack scale with the real instruments that farmers use in their fields.

-- Have your students use the same scale to calibrate different values:
+- Have your pupils use the same scale to calibrate different values:

 ▷ Wind speed over time